NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.4 =
+This update fixes a bug in the latest version of Chrome with the date and time picker in the scheduler.

 = 1.1.5 =
 This update fixes the address coordinate lookup, so that coordinates can be set for more reliable Google Map display.